bcgov/servicescard-selfservice/README.md

 # servicescard-selfservice

 This repo contains publicly-available source and documentation for developers wishing to integrate their application using the BC Services Card as an OIDC authentication mechanism.
+The samples are designed to be used in conjunction with the [BC Services Card Self-Service application](https://selfservice-prod.pathfinder.gov.bc.ca/)

 Access documentation  [here](documents)